starship/starship/docs/de-DE/config/README.md

 ## Java

-Das `java` Modul zeigt die derzeit installierte Version von Java an.
+The `java` module shows the currently installed version of Java.
 Das Modul wird gezeigt, wenn mindestens einer der folgenden Punkte erfüllt ist:

 - The current directory contains a `pom.xml`, `build.gradle.kts`, `build.sbt` or `.java-version` file
 - The current directory contains a file with the `.java`, `.class`, `.gradle` or `.jar` extension